 To make a medical negligence claim, you follow a few simple steps.
 If you have the procedure right from the start, your claim for clinical negligence will go quickly and smoothly.

-Employing the best medical negligence solicitor, along with the correct medical advice, will get you the compensation you deserve for any suffering caused.
+Employing the best solicitor, along with the correct medical advice, will get you the compensation you deserve for any suffering caused.

 Always use a firm of clinical negligence solicitors approved by the Solicitors Regulation Authority.